jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 `proxy_url`: The URL for the proxy for Amplify Central **http://username:password@hostname:port**.
 If empty, no proxy is defined.

+`ssl` settings: by default, for connecting to AMPLIFY Central, agent uses TLS 1.2 with a predefined list of cipher suites.
+Refer to [SSL / TLS advanced](/docs/central/connect-api-manager/ssl-tls-advanced/) section for changing this behavior

 Once all data is gathered, this section should looks like:

 ```